Click on Game to go to rules for that game:

 In cancellation scoring, the points of one player cancel out the points of their opponent.
 The person who scored the most points in the last round has the honor of pitching first in the next round.

 The dance contest will be open to anyone ages 50 and over.
 The contest will be an open age mixed competition.
 There will be three judges.
 The seven dances will be: waltz, two step, jitterbug, and polka and as an individual dance: boot-scootin-boogie, one step forward and the electric slide.
 Participants can enter all categories.
 Everyone dancing will be judged on a point system as follows: one (1) to nine (9) in the following four categories – style, originality, rhythm and posture.
 There will be a gold, silver and bronze medal given in each dance contest.

 There will be a special entertainer with live music for the contest.

 Competition Divisions: Darts is an individual age category competition.
 The age groups are also divided into men’s and women’s divisions.

 Tournament: Darts is an individual medal competition, a single elimination event.

 Scoring: The game starts with zero points.
 Each player throws three darts in each round.
 Throwing distance is 7’6.”
 Scores are totaled after each round.
 Each player will enter that round’s total on their score card.
 The player with the highest score after eight rounds (24 darts) wins.
+If there is a tie, then one dart at a time will be thrown until the tie is broken.
 Gold, silver, and bronze medals will be awarded in each division.